Hummna/ML-Bootcamp-Projects/README.md

 ## Project Descriptions

-1. **Project Name: Regression Project for Medical Insurance Forecast**
+1. **Regression Project for Medical Insurance Forecast**
-   - Description: [Brief description of the first project]
+   - **Description:** This project focuses on predicting medical insurance costs using regression techniques.
+The goal was to develop a model that accurately forecasts insurance expenses based on various factors such as age, BMI, smoking habits, etc.
-   - Files:
+   - **Files:**
-     - `project_A.ipynb`: Jupyter Notebook containing the code and analysis for Project A.
+     - `Medical_Insurance_Forecast.ipynb`: Jupyter Notebook containing the code and analysis for Project A.
-     - `data_A.xlsx`: Excel file containing the dataset used in Project A.
+     - `insurance.csv`: Excel file containing the dataset used in Project A.

-2. **Project Name: Loan Eligibility Prediction Classification Project**
+2. **Loan Eligibility Prediction Classification Project**
-   - Description: [Brief description of the second project]
+   - **Description:** In this project, we aimed to predict loan eligibility based on various factors using classification algorithms.
+The objective was to build a model that determines whether an individual is eligible for a loan or not based on features like income, credit score, loan amount, etc.
-   - Files:
+   - **Files:**
      - `project_B.ipynb`: Jupyter Notebook containing the code and analysis for Project B.
      - `data_B.xlsx`: Excel file containing the dataset used in Project B.

 ## Usage